 First, a conversation with the doctor or assistant performing the treatment.

-Estimation of resting motor threshold is made and the exact location of stimulation is measured and marked on your head.
+During the first session, your doctor will determine your resting motor threshold and the exact location of stimulation will be measured and marked on your head.

-Since the device makes noise, you will be given earplugs.
+Since the rTMS device makes a clicking noise, you will be given the option of wearing earplugs.

-Every now and then, your symptoms will be measured by a test, so that you and your practitioners can see what progress you are making.
+Your symptoms will be measured on a regular basis by a questionnaire, so that you and your practitioners can see the progress you are making.

 • Clinics